The Site for Home Theater and Movie Reviews

 - Try a trickle charge - plug the Tab 3 into a computer via the USB cable instead of the wall charger hoping that the lower amp charge from the computer would fool the tablet into charging its (apparently) dead battery.
 Again (at least for me) - FAIL!

-I gave up, sent the unit back to Samsung and (about two weeks later), received a replacement, this one the yellow kids' version of the Tab 3.
+None of thse worked for me so I gave up, sent the unit back to Samsung and (about two weeks later), received a replacement, this one the yellow kids' version of the Tab 3.
 All was well in the world.
 My daughter had her tablet back, with "Dragon City," "Plants vs. Zombies 2," "Minecraft" and all that other "educational" fare.
 Until... about a week later... it happened again.
 "Daddy, I can't turn my tablet on again."
 Doh!